Uber drivers protest at fee hike in first London demo

 "Increasing commission is one way, there have been three fare drops in the last two years is another way and to continue to flood the circuit (with drivers) so that there's instant response is another way," he added.

-Uber, which has over 20,000 drivers in London, said in a statement that the increased service fee for new drivers would bring them into line with rates charged elsewhere and that the majority were happy working for the app.
+Uber, which has over 20,000 drivers in London, said in a statement that the increased service fee would bring British drivers into line with rates charged elsewhere and that the majority were happy working for the app.